aaronbloomfield/pdr/tutorials/02-gdb/index.md

-Under UNIX, one of the most frustrating things about running C or C++ programs is that they normally give little useful information when they crash.
+Under UNIX, one of the most frustrating things about running C or C++ programs is that they normally give little useful information when they crash -- usually they just say, 'segmentation fault'.
 Part of the reason is that by default the executable file doesn't include information about the source code that is needed to print an error message (like the line number).

 But when you run a program inside a debugger, you can easily see what the current line is when a program crashes.
 Type 'list' to see the